xrdocs-staging/programmability/_blogs/Introduction-to-gnsi.md

 * performs an optional test and validation,
 * and finalizes the rotation by sending a FinalizeRequest.

-<p align="justify">Before final commit, one or more probe requests could be made to validate the ‘candidate’ policy.
+Before final commit, one or more probe requests could be made to validate the ‘candidate’ policy.

 After receiving the ‘Finalize Request’, system will keep a backup of the current policy until ‘Finalize Request’ is done.

-This is an exclusive RPC, meaning only one Rotate () RPC session can be active at a time.
+> NOTE: This is an exclusive RPC, meaning only one Rotate () RPC session can be active at a time.
 The request for second session is denied until first one continues.

 The new policy changes don’t affect active gRPC sessions; it only impacts new sessions coming into the device.

-NOTE: Existing sessions created by the users who had privileges before the Rotation will continue to be active even if the new Policy removes those privileges.
-There will not be scope for Privilege escalation attacks as the Set RPC will try to establish a new session and will be allowed access with the new policies.</p>
+> NOTE: Existing sessions created by the users who had privileges before the Rotation will continue to be active even if the new Policy removes those privileges.
+There will not be scope for Privilege escalation attacks as the Set RPC will try to establish a new session and will be allowed access with the new policies.

 Following is a sample 'gRPCurl' command to use this RPC: